jcubic/lips/README.md

 If you have some Scheme code that doesn't work (note about the limitations) don't hesitate to [report an issue](https://github.com/jcubic/lips/issues/new).

-You can also propose a feature or improvement to the library; it doesn't always have to be defects.
+You can also propose a feature or improvement to the library, it doesn't always have to be defects.

-If you enjoy the library, you can write about it in a blog post and share information about it or write on social media.
+If you enjoy the library, you can write about it on a blog post and share information about it or write on Social Media.
 Don't forget to link to the project website (it's [good for SEO](https://itnext.io/seo-for-open-source-projects-1a6b17ffeb8b)).